 Short form costs disclosure

 Where the total costs are likely to be between $750 and $3000, you are permitted to use a standard short form of costs disclosure.
-A standard form has been approved for use in such circumstances.
-The following link will take you to the Legal Profession Uniform General Rules 2015 on the NSW Legislation website.
-To access the form, scroll to the bottom of the contents on the left hand side of the page, where the link to the ‘Schedule 1 Forms’ forms is found.
+A standard form has been developed by the Legal Services Council for use in such circumstances: Standard costs disclosure form for clients (44KB DOCX).

 A costs estimate should provide consumers with sufficient information to allow them to make informed choices about their legal options and their costs exposure.
 Legal costs estimates need to be tailored to the particular circumstances of the client’s matter and instructions.
 Lawyers should avoid merely setting out a range of possible fees in their estimates and provide a genuine estimate of total legal costs for the client’s matter.
 Express mention of an estimate in the Uniform Law, not a range, confirms this.